-Dr. Boris’s career has uniquely evolved to encompass success in both academia as well as business.
+Dr. Boris’ career has uniquely evolved to encompass success in both academia as well as business.

-Holding a doctorate in Theoretical Physics, Dr. Boris held research and professorial positions at Cambridge University and University of Warwick in the UK for more than 10 years.
-His research in the field of physics is well cited, and he has presented his work at numerous international conferences.
+With a doctorate in theoretical physics, Dr. Boris held research and professorial positions at Cambridge University and University of Warwick in the UK for more than 10 years.
+His research in the field of physics is well-cited, and he has presented his work at numerous international conferences.

-As CEO and Chief Scientist at IPONWEB; a world leader in the Engineering & Operation of highly customized, real-time media trading platforms and technologies.
-Dr Boris and his company have pioneered the development of programmatic, technology platforms for more than hundred companies globally across the display, mobile, video and TV ecosystems.
+As CEO and chief scientist at IPONWEB; a world leader in the engineering and operation of highly customized, real-time media-trading platforms and technologies, Dr. Boris and his company have pioneered the development of programmatic technology platforms for more than 100 companies globally across the display, mobile, video and TV ecosystems.

-IPONWEB’s BidSwitch business provides a connectivity infrastructure that allows hundreds of Supply & Demand technology platforms globally to seamlessly connect and trade transparently.
+IPONWEB’s BidSwitch business provides a connectivity infrastructure that allows hundreds of supply and demand technology platforms globally to seamlessly connect and trade transparently.

 Global Chief Digital Officer